SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-hemant27.md

 10. **Commitments**

-I have my end Semester exams from 15 April – 8 May so I won’t be able to devote most of the time to the project.
+I have my end Semester exams from 15 April – 8 May so I won't be able to devote most of the time to the project.
 Still I would try my best to take out 2-3 hours a day for the project.